With Smartsheet Data Shuttle (formerly Data Uploader), you can import data from enterprise software systems into Smartsheet.

 - Files in Google Drive, Microsoft (OneDrive/SharePoint), or Box

-- Shared Box drives
+- Shared Google, OneDrive, and Box drives

 If you select OneDrive as your source/target location, your SharePoint sites will appear in the left pane under your OneDrive files.